 A thought-provoking joint post ‘How to live with three languages daily’ by Elin Petronella and Remy Bazerque: ‘To manage your own multi-lingual reality is one thing.
 To do so while parenting is yet another mind-blowing reality.’
 This struck a chord with me, thinking about my own father Joe’s enduring love of the Irish language, particularly the poetry he learned by heart as a schoolboy.

 Mary Roblyn’s amicable question, Who are the people in my neighbourhood? inspired by gatherings outdoors during the Covid pandemic: ‘People showed up.
 They continue to show up.
 They bring friends, family members, pets, house guests, and visiting scholars.
 Actually, we’re all visiting scholars.
 We read a lot of books.’
-I am very glad that Mary and I are part of one another’s virtual neighbourhood on Substack.
+I am very glad that Mary and I are part of one another’s virtual neighbourhood here on Substack.

 Paid subscribers really do help me to keep this newsletter afloat (no pun intended) so if you value this space and can afford to do so, I encourage you to upgrade.
+Thanks so much for reading and sharing, and as ever, I would love to hear your comments and thoughts.

 I loved this glimpse of Raverat in her creative and determined old age.
 As a childhood reader of Lucy Boston, I look forward to rekindling memories here.